adityasolanki205/PyTorch-Image-Classifier/README.md

 ### Project Files
 - The `Image Classifier Project_GCP_FINAL.ipynb` file contains the Jupyter Notebook for the design, training, testing and evaluation of the deep learning model.
 - The `Image Classifier Project_GCP_GPU.ipynb` file contains the Jupyter Notebook for the design, training, testing and evaluation of the deep learning model done on GPU on Google Colab.
+- Data Includes images of 102 Flowers.
+The flowers folder is divided in Train, Valid, Test sub folders